turingschool/front-end-curriculum/projects/project-demo-pair.md

   - [Planet Party](https://www.youtube.com/watch?v=XHJVaMba-GA)

 ## Optional Viewing Party
-On Thursday afternoon, we'll have a viewing party.
-Your team can choose if you'd like to share your video with the cohort or not.
+We'll get together to celebrate the completion of your apps but watching each other's videos!
+We'd love for everyone show off their videos, but you team can choose if you'd like to share your video with the cohort or not.